 Will I Feel Any Discomfort During the Procedure?

 A nurse anesthetist will administer mild sedation to relax you and place eye drops to numb your eyes before the procedure.

 What is the Standard Operating Procedure if I Wear Contact lenses?
 Can I Wear my Contacts Until the Day of Surgery or Will This be Obstructive to the Actual Surgery Process?

 No, your contact lenses may change some of the measurements we take before the surgery.
 The staff at Glaucoma-Cataract Consultants will make sure you are given the proper instructions for the time period that we will need you out of your contact lenses.

 What Restrictions Must I Follow After the Procedure?

-No heavy lifting.
-We advise our patients to not lift anything over 15-20 lbs. for the immediate 24 hours after the cataract surgery.
+No heavy lifting or strenuous activity for 1 week after surgery.
+We advise our patients to not lift anything over 15-20 lbs for the immediate 24 hours after the cataract surgery.
+Do not rub your eye and do not get your eye wet.
 You should also avoid driving and alcoholic beverages for twenty-four hours.
 We advise you to postpone showering until after you see the doctor the next day.